AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

     >[!NOTE]
     >
-    > Hover over a file from the search result list to see Replace all in File icon on the right of it.
+    > Hover over a file from the search result list to view Replace all in File icon on the right of it.
 You also get the Ignore File icon to remove the file from the search result.
 The files which you ignore are removed from the list and the searched term is not replaced in them.

-Only one replace all operation can be performed at a time in the whole system, and till the time operation is being performed you will see "Replace all in progress" status.
-You can also abort the replace all operation in between or see the log report.
+Only one replace all operation can be performed at a time in the whole system, and till the time operation is being performed you will view "Replace all in progress" status.
+You can also abort the replace all operation in between or view the log report.
 If you abort the operation, you will receive a notification about it in your Inbox.
 You will be shown a success notification after replacing all the occurrences in the selected file.

 ![](images/replace-all-in-progress.png){width="400" align="left"}